To-Do List

 History

 On self-managed GitLab, by default this feature is not available.
 To make it available per user, an administrator can enable the feature flag named multiple_todos.
 On GitLab.com, this feature is available.
 On GitLab Dedicated, this feature is not available.
-The feature is not ready for production use.
+This feature is not ready for production use.

 When you enable this feature: